palakpaneerer/python-environment-setup/README.md

-# Python Environment Setup
+# Python Environment Setup to install pycaret
-Guide for setting up Python on Windows 11
+Guide for setting up Python on Windows 11 and install pycaret

 ## 1. Context
 - Two years of experience with Python